Rational points on modular curves via maps to elliptic curves with rank zero

 \begin{remark} Our method for computing a map $X_{G} \to E$ does not rely on the elliptic curve $E/\Q$ having rank $0$, and thus our code can also be used to produce maps to elliptic curves of positive rank.
 One potential application is that if $X_{G}$ admits two independent maps to the same rank $1$ elliptic curve, then $X_{G}(\Q)$ can be determined using the method of Dem'janenko--Manin.
 For more details on this method, see \cite[Subsection 13.3.1]{CohenVolII}. \end{remark}

-\begin{remark} While the LMFDB does not contain the decomposition of the Jacobian of $X_{G}$ when the level of $G$ is $> 70$, our code contains an intrinsic to search for elliptic curves that might occur as factors of $J(X_{G})$.
-Once a candidate elliptic curve factor of $J(X_{G})$ has been identified, our code can construct a map from $X_G$ to an elliptic curve isogenous to $E$ over $\Q$, provided that $E$ is indeed a factor of the Jacobian. \end{remark}
+\begin{remark} While the LMFDB does not contain the decomposition of the Jacobian of $X_{G}$ when the level of $G$ is $> 70$, our code contains an intrinsic to search for elliptic curves over $\Q$ that might occur as isogeny factors of $J(X_{G})$.
+Once a candidate elliptic curve factor $E/\Q$ of $J(X_{G})$ has been identified, our code can construct a map from $X_G$ to an elliptic curve isogenous to $E$ over $\Q$, provided that $E$ is indeed a factor of the Jacobian up to isogeny. \end{remark}

 For our computations, we need only consider modular curves $X_G$ that are \emph{minimal} in the following sense: \begin{enumerate} \item The curve $X_G$ admits a map to an elliptic curve over $\Q$ of rank $0$, and \item There is no open subgroup $\widetilde{G} \leq \GL_2(\widehat{\Z})$ properly containing $G$ for which $X_{\widetilde{G}}$ satisfies \eqref{Pt1}. \end{enumerate} There are exactly $1034$ minimal modular curves of level $\leq 70$.
 Once the rational points on a minimal modular curve have been determined, we can check which of these lift to any given modular curve that covers the minimal one (this can be accomplished using either \cite{Novak} or \cite{ZywinaOpen}).
 The table below lists all non-CM $j$-invariants arising from rational points on any of the $797581 \, (= 797591 - 10)$ modular curves for which we provably determined the rational points.
 For each such $j$-invariant, the table also records the label(s) of the corresponding minimal modular curve(s), an example of an elliptic curve $E_j$ with that $j$-invariant, and the adelic level and adelic index of $E_j$.
 All of the $j$-invariants appearing in the table have previously been identified by Zywina \cite{ZywinaOpen, ZywinaModularGitHub}.